Q: What are the benefits to attaining the investment capital I require for funding my enterprise, through Tenet’s Modified Mezzanine Fund?

 A: No, because our funds are cash on deposit and not credit lines, we are capable of committing our investment capital as part of the credit underwriting process; prior to the credit being issued.

-Q: What can I do to enhance my credit standing?
+Q: What can I do to enhance the multiple of my enterprise’s equity value?

-A: Your enterprise should be capable of contributing some form of collateral; in the form of either hard assets, credit enhancement, completion or performance guarantee(s) from contractors of the project(s), a fee/usage contract, PPA, off-take agreements, governmental and/or other such supporting guarantees, or any other contributions, above and beyond our investment commitment, that will make your equity interest more creditworthy.
+A: Your enterprise should have some form of assets; in the form of either hard assets, credit enhancement, completion or performance guarantee(s) from contractors of the project(s), a fee/usage contract, PPA, off-take agreements, governmental and/or other such supporting guarantees, or any other contributions, above and beyond our investment commitment, that will make your equity scale, and therefore be valued at a higher credit level.

 Q: My sovereign or NGO guarantee, and/or subsidy, from the SAGIA, IDB, MIGA, and/or other such organizations, is not being treated as the credit enhancement I would expect it to be?